-A website is a collection of individual pages.
+A website is a collection of individual website pages.
 These pages need to be organized and connected so that your users can navigate around and find the information they need.
-Building beautiful pages with excellent copy and photos is one thing, but they'll count for nothing if your users can't find them.
+Building beautiful pages with excellent copy and photos are one thing, but they'll count for nothing if your users can't find them.

 There's no one-size-fits-all when it comes to the question of an ideal site structure.
 It depends on what you want to achieve with the site.

 We have written a full guide on website structures.
 Check it out to learn more.